 The second permit is a plumbing permit from the Monroe County Building Department.
 Permitting fees vary based on your project valuation, which is reimbursable by the DEP CVA grant program.

 Important items to include in your Monroe County application are:

 For your reference, the Marine Resources Office has compiled sample pump-out projects that have been successfully completed in Monroe County including copies of permit applications, project drawings and other helpful resources below.

 Plumbed System - Key West Harbor Yacht Club

 A list of engineers, contractors, and pump-out manufacturers who have installed pump-out systems within Monroe County is provided below for your convenience.*

-*There may be other design professionals, contractors, or pump-out manufacturers capable of providing pump-out services within Monroe County that are not on this list.
-Note: a professional engineer registered in Florida must sign and seal the DEP wastewater collection/transmission system application.
+*NOTE: There may be other design professionals, contractors, or pump-out manufacturers capable of providing pump-out services within Monroe County that are not on this list.
 If you are a design professional, contractor, or pump-out manufacturer and wish to be added to this list, please contact firstname.lastname@example.org.

 |Rick Milelli, Meridian Engineeringemail@example.com||Key West|